SomaLogic/SomaLogic-Data/README.md

 The third file, `example_data_v5.0_plasma.adat`, contains a SomaScan v5.0 study from the same set of human samples.
 RFU measurements have been altered protect PII in this file as well.
-There are 163 EDTA Plasma samples from four 96-well plate runs which include the following:
+There are 163 EDTA Plasma samples from twelve (12) 96-well plate runs which include the following:
 * 163 clinical samples
 * 60 calibrators